 Marital Property Debts

-When dividing debts in Okmulgee divorce the first question to answer is whether the debt is marital or separate debt.
-Oklahoma law puts debt into one of two categories—marital or separate property.
+When dividing debts in an Okmulgee divorce the first question to answer is whether the debt is marital or separate debt.
+Oklahoma law puts debt into one of two categories—marital or separate property debts.
 So during a divorce process, the equitable division doctrine will take into account which property is marital and which is not.
-As a result, understand which debts are marital property is very important.
+As a result, understanding which debts are marital property is very important.
 Marital property essentially belongs to both spouses in the marriage equally.
 Separate property does not.

 First, the marital debts will separate into secure or unsecured debt.
 This simply means that secure debts have tangible property that a creditor can take for non-payment.
 Conversely, unsecured debt does not.
 For example, if you do not make your house payment a bank can put your home in foreclosure and eventually seize it.
 This is secure debt.
 Unsecured debt generally falls under credit card debt.
 Therefore, the spouse who receives the marital property with a payment attached to it will also be liable for those payments after the divorce.
 The spouse who does not receive the marital property, will no longer be liable for the payments.

 Second, if you and your spouse have unsecured debt, then you will both be liable for the payments.
 This is even after the divorce is complete.
 This is because, under the doctrine of equitable division, you and your spouse likely both benefited from the use of credit cards in the marriage.
 So this would be marital property and subject to fair division.